OSHA News Release - (Archived) Table of Contents|

 Alleged Repeat Violations

-Not recording employee medical removals under the lead
+Not recording employee medical removals under the lead standard.

 Inadequate access to medical/exposure records.